Semantic Regularization: Improve Few-shot Image Classification by Reducing Meta Shift: Semantic Regularization Network

 where $f_{\mathrm{EM}}$ is the embedding function.

-As it only focuses on the current task, the generated class descriptors are sparsely distributed in the feature space.
-As shown in Fig.~\ref{fig:curve_fig}, the variation of the generated class descriptors is considerably high (magenta curve), hindering the ability to accurately classify various query images.
+As shown in Fig.~\ref{fig:cluster}-Left, sample embeddings in the same class from ProtoNet are sparsely distributed.
+In a $K$-shot task, $K$ sample embeddings are randomly chosen from this feature space and averaged as a class descriptor.
+It is clear that a query sample from similar class may be mis-classified (lion vs. ferret, ant vs. worm,~\textit{etc}.).
+This is because ProtoNet only focuses on the current task during training, thus the generated class descriptors are sparsely distributed in the class domain and are only constrained to fit the current task.
+This can easily lead to meta-shift problem (see Fig.~\ref{fig:distance}-A).

-Different from prior work, we aim at a better regularization over all the training tasks using a class regularization network.
-This network is supposed to resolve the meta shift problem and generate more stable feature descriptors (see Figure~\ref{fig:distance}B) and further yield significantly improved performance for classification.
+Different from the above, we aim at a better regularization over all the training tasks using a Semantic Regularization Network.
+This network is supposed to resolve the meta shift problem and generate more stable class descriptors (see Fig.~\ref{fig:distance}-B) that are distinctive in the feature space (see Fig.~\ref{fig:cluster}-Right), which in turn results in significantly improved performance for few-shot classification.